 - We organised all the things which were to be kept in the apartment in the available build-in wardrobes, cupboards and shelves.

-At the first morning of our 3 working days, I was a bit worried how Ellen would cope.
+On the first morning of our 3 working days, I was a bit worried about how Ellen would cope.
 But she actually managed very well.

 I assume it helped her to know that all the belongings leaving the apartment didn’t disappear forever, that they just moved downstairs into the garage.